0xProject/0x-protocol-specification/asset-proxy/erc20-bridge-proxy.md

 The `ERC20BridgeProxy` was first proposed in [ZEIP-47](https://github.com/0xProject/ZEIPs/issues/47).
 Please refer to the ZEIP for information and discussion about how this contract works at a higher level.

-## Transfering ERC-20 tokens via a Bride contract
+## Transfering ERC-20 tokens via an ERC20Bridge contract

 ### transferFrom